red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/getting-started/input-rails.rst

 Input Rails
 =============

-This section explains how to create *input rails* in Colang 2.0
+This section explains how to create *input rails* in Colang 2.0.

 Definition
 ----------

-**Input Rails** are a type of rails that check the input from the user (i.e., what the user said), before any further processing.
+**Input Rails** are a type of rail that checks the input from the user (i.e., what the user said) before any further processing.

 Usage
 -----

-To activate input rails in Colang 2.0, you have to:
+To activate input rails in Colang 2.0, you must:

 1. Import the `guardrails` module from the :ref:`the-standard-library`.
 2. Define a flow called `input rails`, which takes a single parameter called `$input_text`.

-In the example below, the ``input rails`` flow calls another flow called ``check user message`` which prompts the LLM to check the input.
+In the example below, the ``input rails`` flow calls another flow named ``check user message`` which prompts the LLM to check the input.

 .. code-block:: colang
   :linenos: